jhmcstanton/jhmcstanton.github.io/posts/brews/2019-05-06-dwights-honey-orange-wheat-v2.markdown

 # Result

+## Taste Test 1

 This taste taste was taken on 5/30/19, due to a few things popping up.
-The beer was served at ~63&deg;F. The next draft will be in the 40s.
+The beer was served at ~63&deg;F.

 <img src="/images/posts/brews/2019-05-06-dwights-honey-orange-wheat-v2/beer_1.jpg" class="brew-photo">

-## Appearance
+### Appearance

 This wheater turned out a straw color with obvious haze.
 The head is thick with a dense, creamy appearance, and chased the brew down the glass.

-## Aroma
+### Aroma

 Honey.
 Very clear honey, just like when pouring honey from the bottle.
 Very floral with a hint of vanilla.
 Upon closer inspection orange appears.
 No malt or hops.

-## Flavor
+### Flavor

 Honey right up front, crashing onto the palate.
 Again, floral and a little grassy.
 The honey makes way for fresh yeast bread once swirled.
 The finish pulls in a little sweet orange on the way down.

-## Mouthfeel
+### Mouthfeel

 Low to medium body, crisp.
 Rolls and slides around the tongue easily with a melted cream feel.

+## Taste Tests 2 and 3

+These taste tests were on 5/31/19 and 6/1/19.
+The keg was chilled in a cooler over night to the upper 30&deg;Fs - low 40&deg;Fs.

+### Aroma

+At these temperatures the honey aromas all disappear.
+A light malt and bread crust smell comes out along with a _tiny_ hint of orange.

+### Taste

+As one would expect, the honey flavors all slipped away.
+Here the bread flavors are most prevalent with a hint of orange peel at the tail end.
+One sampler noticed some strawberry as well.

 # Things To Do Better

-~~This is still fermenting, but there is already stuff to look into for next time.~~ The main one so far is simply brewhouse efficiency, but will be adding some more notes in the next few weeks.

 ## Efficiency